-Shooting At Maryland High School, Injuries Reported
+Shooting At Maryland High School, At Least 2 Victims Injured

 Parents/Guardians should go to Leonardtown HS for reunification with GMHS students

-A spokesperson for the St. Mary's County Sheriff's office says that there are people injured.
-"I do not know the severity nor do I know what the injuries are or a number of injured," Cpl.
-Julie Yingling tells NPR.

-She stated that the sheriff's office received a call of shots fired at the high school at approximately 7:58 a.m.
-"Our officers responded, our officers made entry into the building."
-Yingling said they were not yet able to release information about a potential suspect.
+Speaking on MSNBC, Sheriff Timothy K. Cameron stated that the suspected shooter was "engaged by the school resource officer."

-The Bureau of Alcohol, Tobacco, Firearms and Explosives said their agents were en route to the scene.
-The school and sheriff's office is asking parents to come to another local high school, Leonardtown High School, to reunite with the students from Great Mills.
+The FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives said their agents are on the scene assisting the sheriff's department.

+The school district said students are being evacuated from the school and taken to another local high school, Leonardtown High School, and parents are being asked to come there rather than Great Mills.

+Great Mills High School is located in southern Maryland, about 60 miles southeast of Washington, D.C.

 This is a developing story.
 Some things that get reported by the media will later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.